A British Horror Film for Halloween

 The script tries to maintain the alienness of the monster by stating that it's of vegetable origin ("An intellectual carrot?
 The mind boggles!") and subsists on blood, cheap world-building/creature-building that can be established via dialogue.
 And it can grow a new arm.
 But when we finally see it, it's basically James Arness in a bald cap and jumpsuit.

-Nevertheless, Hawks' version is suspenseful and shocking and goes at a fair clip, and the characters, paper-thin, generic and devoid of star names or charisma, are somehow likeable.
+Nevertheless, Hawks' version is suspenseful and shocking and goes at a fair clip, and the characters, paper-thin, generic and devoid of star names or charisma, are somehow likable.

 Read More